Clarity-Digital-Twin/SeizureTransformer/EVALUATION_BUG_REPORT.md

 # Evaluation Bug Report: EDF File Format Error
-## Status: Known Issue - Does Not Affect Results
+## Status: Fixed in code (pending full re-eval)

 ### Executive Summary
 During the TUSZ v2.0.3 evaluation, 1 out of 865 files (0.12%) failed to process due to an EDF format compliance issue.
-This represents a negligible impact on our results and is a known issue with the specific file in the TUSZ dataset.
+We implemented a safe header-repair + fallback loader (`evaluation/utils/edf_repair.py`) and updated the evaluation script to use it.
+Local test confirms successful loading of the problematic file.
+Full re-evaluation is pending to update the checkpoint and metrics.

 ---